awesome-pro/neon-website/content/docs/manage/projects.md

   203.0.113.0/24
   ```

-- **Use IPv6 addresses**: Neon also supports specifying IPv6 addresses.
+- **Use IPv6 addresses**: Unique also supports specifying IPv6 addresses.
 For example:

   ```text
   2001:DB8:5432::/48